 Operating lease amounts include future minimum lease payments under all our non-cancelable operating leases with an initial term in excess of one year.
 We rent office space in North Carolina under an operating lease which expires in 2020.
 In Italy, we rent space for research and development and demonstration facilities under an operating lease which expires in 2022.
 In Israel, we rent space for research and development under an operating lease which expires in 2024.
 In Japan, we rent office space under an operating lease which expires in 2023.
-In Switzerland, we rent office space under an operating lease which expires in 2023.
 This table does not include obligations for any lease extensions.